Zollie Kelman: Career

 Zollie Kelman started a family-owned business known as the Great Falls' American Music Company.
 The business was started in the 1940s and grew to have 700 games in 61 businesses.
-The company leased, pinball machines, amusement and jukeboxes games to taverns.
-In 1987 Montana state agents conducted raids on Great Falls area taverns where the Kelman had placed his gaming machines.
+The company leased pinball machines, amusement and jukeboxes to taverns.
+In 1987 Montana state agents conducted raids on Great Falls area taverns where Kelman had placed his gaming machines.
 Kelman was fined US$50,000.
 Two of his other businesses were Zollie's Jewelry Exchange and World Wide Press.

 Kelman was also a coin collector.
 He was able to empty out his gaming machines and he segregated and saved the silver coins.
 He involved his family in the sorting and they also became coin collectors.
 Zollie also collected paper money; in particular he liked to collect Black Eagle Silver Certificates.
 In total he collected about 6,000 of the Black Eagle dollars.
 In 2019, Zollie's son David opened a coin store in Great Falls.

 On October 24, 1976, three men broke into the home of Kelman hoping to steal his coins.
 His coins were said to have a value of US$250,000.
 One of the burglars came to the door and told Kelman he had a special delivery.
 The three men wore masks and they broke into the home.
 Kelman and his family were held at gunpoint while the burglars searched for his silver coins.
 The burglars were not aware that a family member was in another room calling the police.